Minnesota commits six women on Wednesday's signing day

 Ryan Purdy joined the Gopher Swimming staff in 2011, and is currently serving his second stint at the University of Minnesota, after beginning his collegiate coaching career as a volunteer assistant with the Golden Gopher women's program beginning in 2005.

-While he has been on staff, the team has won five Big Ten Women’s Team Championships (2008, and 2012-15), as well as achieving a top-10 NCAA team finish twice with the women's team in 2013 and 2014.
+While he has been on staff, the team has won five Big Ten Women’s Team Championships (2008, and 2012-15), as well as achieving a top-10 NCAA team finish three times with the women's team in 2013, 2014 and 2017.
 At the end of the 2014-15 season, Purdy was promoted to head assistant coach of both the men's and women's teams.

 Since rejoining the U of M staff in 2011, Purdy has been the primary coach of the distance group and a middle distance group.
 He has also served as the program's recruiting coordinator.
 In 2012 Purdy's group produced a Big Ten individual champion when Hannah Whitehead won the 200-yard freestyle.
 Since 2011, he has coached five different individual qualifiers to the NCAA Championship meet.
 Purdy was the primary coach to Jessica Plant, an eight-time NCAA All-American and Minnesota’s 2015 Big Ten Medal of Honor winner.